 Snake and lizard droppings are very similar to those of birds, making them sometimes hard to distinguish.
 When it is fresh, snake waste will be mushy and become chalky white as it dries so you need to decide if it is a snake or bird based on location.
 Lizard feces are dark and oblong like rat waste but has some white like you would find in bat guano.

 Why Animal Droppings Pose A Risk Most wildlife will transmit disease through their droppings so you need to always be cautious when near their waste.
 Rat droppings, for example, can carry rat-bite fever, salmonellosis, Hantavirus, or bubonic plague, although some are clearly much rarer than others.
 Bat guano has a serious risk of carrying histoplasmosis and should also be approached with caution, particularly since spores enter the area easily once it converts to powder.
 Read about mold in the attic that can come from feces.
+Also, be especially aware of the accumulation of feces near a nest.
+Read about Nest in the Attic - How to Remove Nests in House.
 Because of the risks, you should always wear protective gear when cleaning or coming into contact with animal droppings in your attic.

 Look at the above photos to identify what kind of animal droppings are in your attic.
 And whether you call them turds, poo, poop, droppings, feces, scat, shit, latrine, waste, whatever, it's usually a good idea to remove and clean it after you get the animals out of the attic.